What is a 2-year employment visa in Dubai?

 Freedom to work across the UAE

-Moreover, if you’re looking to eventually start your own mainland business, holding a mainland employment visa gives you firsthand experience with UAE labor systems and regulatory procedures — a useful foundation for future entrepreneurs.
+If you plan to open your own mainland company later, working under a mainland visa gives you practical experience with UAE labor rules and government processes—valuable knowledge for future entrepreneurs.

 Cost of a 2-year employment visa in 2025: detailed breakdown